Naoya-Wizard/protospace-34862/README.md

 ### Association

-- has_many :users
+- belongs_to :user
-- has_many :prototype
+- belongs_to :prototype